mehedi-sharif/soulspring/content/our-doctors.md

 call_to_action:
   enable: true
   title: Have Questions?
 We Have Answers!
-  description: We're here to guide your journey to holistic wellness and wellbeing.
+  description: We're here to guide your journey to holistic wellness. and wellbeing.
   bg_image: images/call-to-action.jpg
   button_label: Fee Consultation
   button_link: "#!"